Stathis-grk/High-Cost-Patients-Analytics-Python-PowerBI/README.md

 # Logistic Regression
-## create a logistic regression model to predict which patients will fall into the high cost category.
+### ➡ Create a logistic regression model to predict which patients will fall into the high cost category.
 1) high_cost = 1 ~ high cost patient
 2) high_cost = 0 ~ low cost patient